 We did an exhaustive search for a new venue and settled again in the Lacey area.
 The Thurston County Fairgrounds Expo Center has a large capacity that we won't soon outgrow.
-With this new venue comes some increase in the costs but with a provided lunch we are keeping it under $50 per person and looking like under $45 is likely.
-The final costs will be determined once we get costs for things like food and event insurance (yep, we need that now).
+With this new venue comes some increase in the costs but with a provided lunch we are keeping it under $50 per person and looking like $45 is likely.
+The final costs were determined once we got costs for things like food and event insurance (yep, we need that now).

 We will also be taking payments via PayPay (Friends & Family = no fees) and Venmo (no fees) and that will save us web and processing fees.

 This year (2024) we selected a venue that gives us more flexibility.
 We are keeping the cost to attend at $45 and will be providing lunch along with the usual coffee, drinks and snacks.

 CLAP needs to be self-sustaining and we hope this year is a big step in that direction.